Working with risks

 Note

-• You can follow the same steps as above to link a risk to additional entities such as other risks, processes, and objectives, if these entities are configured in your Risk Manager.
+• You can follow the same steps as above to link a risk to additional library objects such as other risks, processes, and objectives, if these objects are configured in Risk Manager.

-• You can quickly link to entities from the home page also by expanding the risk row and clicking Add Relationship.
+• You can link objects from the home page by expanding the risk row and selecting Add Relationship.
 This is applicable only if you have not yet linked the risk to any entity.

-• When you link entities with each other, a two-way link is created.
-For example: When you link your risk to a control, the linked risk is displayed in the Relationship tab of the control and the control is displayed in the Relationship tab of the risk.
+• When you link objects with each other, a two-way link is created.
+For example, when you link your risk to a control, the linked risk is displayed in the Relationship tab of the control and the control is displayed in the Relationship tab of the risk.
 If the links are not working both the ways, contact Support for assistance.

-You can unlink relationships of a risk with different entities such as assets, controls, and assessments.
+You can unlink relationships of a risk with different assets and other library objects.

-2. Click on the risk you want to work with.
+2. Select the risk you want to work with.

 The detailed risk page opens with the Details tab.

-3. Go to the Relationship tab and click the unlink icon on the object that you want to remove the link from.
+3. Go to the Relationship tab and select the unlink icon on the object that you want to remove the link from.

 The Unlink relationship dialog box opens.